holderbp/lecture_notes/phy231-234/10_magnetic-force.md

 ### Magnetic field of the Earth

-Compasses can also be used to probe the magnetic field of the Earth.
+Compasses can also be used to probe the **magnetic field of the Earth**.
 In our classroom in Allendale, MI, compasses restricted to the horizontal and vertical planes shown:

 ![We can identify the magnetic field vector at our point on Earth (Allendale, MI), using a horizontal and a vertical compass](images/10_magnetic-field-earth-in-classroom.png)